 Their reasons for trying to make people happy vary.
 For some, it’s a learned behavior that originates in childhood.
 For others, the attempt to make everyone happy stems from the desire to be polite.

-If you tend to say yes to things that you don’t want to do, or you avoid speaking up because you don’t want to upset anyone, here are five things you should remember:
+If you tend to say yes to things that you don’t want to do, or you avoid speaking up because you don’t want to upset anyone,

 1. You Aren’t Responsible For Other People’s Emotions.

 Whether you tend to do everything your partner wants, or you strive to make your co-workers like you, your people-pleasing efforts mean you’re taking on too much responsibility.
 Everyone is in charge of his or her own emotions—and you can’t make anyone feel happy.

 It’s up to other people to cope with uncomfortable feelings like disappointment or anger.
 It’s not your job to protect them from those things.

 2. People Pleasers Are Easily Manipulated.

 You can often spot a people pleaser a mile away—and the more an individual says yes to requests, the more things are asked of her.
 People pleasers become easy targets.
 Someone may ask favors of them by saying things like, “I hate to ask you this, but…” or “I wouldn’t ask anyone else, but you’re such a good friend.”

 Whether you feel guilted into doing something, or you feel honored that you’ve been entrusted with a favor, you may be easily manipulated when others know that your primary goal is to please people.

 3. Your Choices Will Always Be Unfavorable To Some People.

 There isn’t a single decision, product, or service that will please everyone.
 Just look at product reviews: One person says an item is the best thing since sliced bread.
 The next says the same product was a complete rip-off.